Tarlac: Demographics

 The population of Tarlac in the 2020 census was 1,503,456 people, with a density of sigfig 1,503,456/3,053.60.

-There are two predominant ethnic groups in the province: the Kapampangans that mainly predominate the province's southern portion and the Pangasinans that mainly predominate the province's northern portion.
+There are two predominant ethnic groups in the province: the Kapampangans that mainly predominate the province's southern portion and the Ilocanos that mainly predominate the province's northern portion.
 Both ethno-linguistic groups intermingle together in the provincial capital.
-The Tagalogs and Ilocanos constitute the rest of the provincial populace; Tagalogs arrived from Nueva Ecija and Bulacan, others from Zambales and Bataan.
+The Tagalogs and Pangasinans constitute the rest of the provincial populace; Tagalogs arrived from Nueva Ecija and Bulacan, others from Zambales, Bataan, and Aurora, most of them live at the boundary with Nueva Ecija.

 Language

-Kapampangan and Pangasinan are mainly used throughout the entire province, as well as Ilocano and Tagalog.
+Kapampangan and Ilocano are mainly used throughout the entire province, as well as Pangasinan and Tagalog.
 Ilocanos and Tagalogs however, speak their respective languages with a Kapampangan/Pangasinan accent, as descendants of Ilocanos and Tagalogs from the first generations who lived in the province learned Kapampangan and/or Pangasinan.
-As Tarlac is part of Central Luzon, Tagalog/Filipino is spoken as lingua franca between different languages.
+Ethnic groups who grew up within environment of other ethnic group also speak other native languages as second languages, like Kapampangans who grew up within an Ilocano or Pangasinan population speak Ilocano or Pangasinan.
+Filipino is spoken as lingua franca between different languages.
 English is widely spoken and understood as well, especially in professional and educational establishments.

 Religion

 Spanish influence is very visible in the province as shown by religious adherence.
 Roman Catholicism is professed by 80%-83% of the population.
-Protestant groups are also present such as evangelicals forming 8% of the province population.
-The St. Michael Archangel Parish Church in Camiling was the oldest religious structure in the entire province until it was burned in 1997.
+Protestant groups are also present such as evangelicals forming 5% of the province population.
+The St. Michael Archangel Parish Church in Camiling was the oldest religious structure in the entire province until it burned down in 1997.